 SG2020: The Future of Savings Groups will take place on March 10-12 in Durban, South Africa, and offer a platform for attendees to connect, engage and learn from each other about the challenges and opportunities they face in supporting Savings Groups worldwide.
 This highly interactive and demand-driven event will bring together practitioners, private sector actors, donors, and public sector representatives from around the world.
-Participants will converge to share lessons learned, evolving practice, and innovative ideas through peer learning sessions, plenaries, lunch dialogues, and a working group meeting.
+Participants will converge to share lessons learned, evolving practice, and innovative ideas through Peer Learning Sessions, Plenaries, an Innovation Challenge, and a Technology Fair.

 The SEEP Network was delighted to host SG2018: The Power of Savings Groups, in collaboration with conference partners.
 SG2018 took place in Kigali, Rwanda, on May 22-24, and offered a platform for attendees to connect, engage, and learn from each other about the challenges and opportunities they face in supporting Savings Groups worldwide.
 In this pursuit, SEEP encouraged greater use of a wide range of innovative session structures and methodologies that build on emerging and accepted best practices in learning and the dissemination of innovations.